OT VIII: Biographies about Hubbard

 Two posthumous biographies were published about Hubbard in 1987: Bare-faced Messiah: The True Story of L. Ron Hubbard by Russell Miller, and L. Ron Hubbard: Madman or Messiah? by L. Ron Hubbard Jr., Hubbard's son.
 Miller used previously unpublished information about Hubbard for his book, while Hubbard's son relied on his upbringing with Hubbard for his.
 Both made the same allegation that Scientology was a cult, and that Hubbard had a Messiah complex, with Hubbard Jr. writing that his father had told him that he identified himself with the Antichrist.
 The church denied these claims.
-One year later, OT VIII was released.
+One year later, OT VIII was released, in which Hubbard identified himself as the Antichrist.

 Synopsis

 Original version

-In a posthumous prophecy that has been withheld intentionally until after death, Hubbard claims that 80 million years ago, a group of aliens that exist outside spacetime have a plan to take over the universe by activating an inserted genetic implant that will allow for the enslavement of the universe via telepathic mind control.
-The implant will be activated during the return of the galactic confederacy, which is "rapidly approaching".
+In a posthumous prophecy that was intentionally withheld until after his death, Hubbard claims that 80 million years ago, a group of aliens that exist outside of human spacetime developed a plan to take over the universe by activating an inserted genetic implant that will allow for the enslavement of the universe through telepathic mind control.
+The implant will be activated during the return of the galactic confederacy, which Hubbard declares is "rapidly approaching".
 All world religions, except for "Original Buddhism", are participating in a conspiracy with the aliens to telepathically enslave the universe.
-Hubbard claims the Second Coming in the Book of Revelation is referring to this event.
-He portrays his mission as fulfilling "the Biblical promise represented by the Antichrist" where an "arch-enemy of Christ" will emerge and stop the galactic confederacies' return.
-Hubbard then describes the Historical Jesus as being "a lover of young boys and men" – implying that he was a homosexual and a pedophile – and claims "the sainted figure [he] has been made out to be" is due to the R6 Implant.
-Hubbard then writes, "I will return not as a religious leader but a political one" and "halt a series of events designed to make happy slaves of us all."
+Hubbard claims that the Second Coming described in the Book of Revelation refers to this event.
+Hubbard portrays his mission as that of fulfilling "the Biblical promise represented by the Antichrist" where an "arch-enemy of Christ" will emerge and stop the galactic confederacies' return.
+Hubbard then asserts that the Historical Jesus was "a lover of young boys and men"—implying that he was a homosexual and a pedophile—and claims that "the sainted figure [he] has been made out to be" is due to the R6 Implant.
+Hubbard then writes, "I will return not as a religious leader but a political one" and "halt a series of events designed to make happy slaves of us all".
 Hubbard warns that someone attempting this auditing level without being prepared may discover what it means to "spontaneously combust".
-Hubbard also wrote that, with the release of OT VIII, "all the data is now available", implying to many early participants that this was the last OT level Hubbard intended to publish.
+Hubbard also wrote that, with the release of OT VIII, "all the data is now available", implying that this was the last OT level Hubbard intended to publish.